 Don’t worry, this isn’t the old story about the insecure dyslexic, insomniac atheist who lays awake at night wondering if there really is a Dog.
 It’s about the strange but ultimately effective path that my dog takes when I call him and why this could be a valuable reminder about goal setting.

 Toby, you see, does eventually come back, fulfilling his contractual obligations to his master and ensuring that he gets fed.
 At the same time, he thoroughly enjoys himself.
-The route he takes is always new and original – he checks out known cat hiding places and performs other checklist tasks, strange smells are sniffed (some other attached to other dogs) and he generally has a good time.
+The route he takes is always new and original – he checks out known cat hiding places and performs other checklist tasks, strange smells are sniffed (some of them attached to other dogs) and he generally has a good time.

 The funny thing is that, although he may be disorganised in many ways, Toby is arguably better than his master when it comes to knowing and sticking to his objectives.
 The path he takes to reach them is often long and weird, but he gets there in spite of many distractions.